List of Rina Sawayama live performances: Cancelled shows

-Hold the Girl Reloaded Tour
+Hold the Girl: Reloaded Tour

-The Hold the Girl Reloaded Tour is the fourth concert tour by British and Japanese singer Rina Sawayama.
-It is her second tour in support of the Hold the Girl album.
+The Hold the Girl: Reloaded Tour was the fourth concert tour by British and Japanese singer Rina Sawayama, and the second tour in support of the Hold the Girl album.

 The 2023 North American tour began on 9 June in North Adams, Massachusetts and concluded on 9 October in New Orleans, Louisiana.
 It is based on the original Hold the Girl Tour, but was given revamped costumes and stage designs.